-However, participants can decide to retry the task as described in Section

-3.4, if continuing the demonstration is deemed difficult due to system malfunction.
+However, participants can decide to retry the task as described in Section 3.4, if continuing the demonstration is deemed difficult due to system malfunction.

-If the demonstration is not completed within the allotted time, a time-up will be declared and the score will be purely for reference i.e., it will be a zero score.
-However, if there are many teams with the same score, the reference points will be used to determine superiority.
+If the demonstration is not completed within the allotted time, a time-up will be declared and the points will be scored cleaning the garbage only.